elanorigby/todo-las-cosas/README.txt

 | 2 - seek the grail

 $ todo -r 1
 Are you sure you want to remove "ride to camelot"?
-[Y]/n '->
-"ride to camelot" has been removed
+[Y]/n y "ride to camelot" has been removed

 $ todo